cherrypy/cherrypy/sphinx/source/progguide/REST.rst

 3. A PUT request accepts colon-separated key/value pairs in ``<div>`` elements.

-4. An index resource provides an anchor tag (hypertext link) to objects which it indexes (where the keys represent the names and the values represent the link).
+4. An index resource provides an HTML anchor tag (hypertext link) to objects which it indexes (where the keys represent the names and the values represent the link).

 TODO REVIEW THIS CODE::

-    #!python
     import os
     import cherrypy